bryansteiner/gpu-passthrough-tutorial/README.md

         <a href="#return6"><sup>&#x21ba;</sup></a>
     </li>
     <li name="footnote7">
         AMD CPUs/motherboards/chipsets tend to provide better ACS support than their Intel counterparts.
 The Intel Xeon family of processors is a notable exception.
 Xeon is mainly targeted at non-consumer workstations and thus are an excellent choice for PCI/VGA passthrough.
-Be aware that they do command a hefty price tag.
+Be aware that they do demand a hefty price tag.
         <a href="#return7"><sup>&#x21ba;</sup></a>
     </li>
     <li name="footnote8">